wootfish/cryptopals/README.md

 `for fname in *.py; do echo "========== running $fname =========="; python3 $fname; done`

 This will allow you to loop through all the challenges in order.
 You will be able to Ctrl-C at will on the few challenges that run forever, like 52 and 55, or the few that just take a very long time, like 31, 32, and 56.

 # Reading

 There are a few style conventions I've followed to make these scripts easier to read.

 All custom functions have type annotations.
 Some crypto primitives (e.g. hash functions, block ciphers) represent messages as bytestrings, whereas other primitives (e.g. RSA) represent messages as very large integers; still other functions (e.g. the oracle in challenge 51) might deal natively with `str`s.
-On top of catching certain bug classes automatically, type annotations help with implicitly documenting how we're representing messages in any given challenge.
+Type annotations provide implicit documentation for how we're representing messages in any given challenge.

-Lots of challenges involve setting global values that are meant to be unknown to the attacker.
+Many of these challenges involve setting global values that are meant to be unknown to the attacker.
 To sharpen the distinction between known values (like an IV) and secret values (like a key), every time a value is meant to be secret but is technically within scope of the attacking code I've prefixed it with a single underscore, like `_key`.
-This makes it easy to confirm at a glance that the attack code doesn't use these values.
+This makes it easy to confirm at a glance that the attack code doesn't touch these values.

 I do occasionally make a mockery of PEP-8, most notably in my MD5 implementation (challenge 30).
-This is only ever done when I think it improves readability, but I understand that some might still find it disturbing.
-I would remind those people that, in Guido's words, _a foolish consistency is the hobgoblin of little minds._
+This is only ever done when I think it improves readability.
+I understand that some might still find it disturbing, but I would remind those people that, in Guido's words, _a foolish consistency is the hobgoblin of little minds._

 I think that just about covers it.
 Thanks for reading, and if you like what you see here, drop me a line :)